giannilmbd/dynare/doc/manual/source/the-model-file.rst

                 ``perfect_foresight_solver`` command with purely backward,
-                forward or static models, or with routines for semi-structural models, and it must *not* be combined with option ``block`` of the ``model`` block.
-Also note that for those models, the block decomposition is performed as if ``mfs=3`` had been passed to the ``model`` block, and the decomposition is slightly different because it is computed in a time-recursive fashion (*i.e.* in such a way that the simulation is meant to be done with the outer loop on periods and the inner loop on blocks;
-                while for models with both leads and lags, the outer loop is on blocks and the inner loop is on periods).
+                forward or static models, or with routines for semi-structural models, and it must *not* be combined with option ``block`` of the :bck:`model` block or :comm:`model_options` command.
+Also note that for those models, the block decomposition is performed as if ``mfs=3`` had been passed to the :bck:`model` block or :comm:`model_options` command, and the decomposition is slightly different because it is computed in a time-recursive fashion (*i.e.* in such a way that the simulation is meant to be done with the outer loop on periods and the inner loop on blocks; while for models with both leads and lags, the outer loop is on blocks and the inner loop is on periods).

            ``14``